dilleswari1234/Gen_AI/README.md

+## GEN_AI CHATBOT
 This is a Gen-AI chatbot.
-It is created by using the LangChain ang HuggingFace.
+It is created by using the LLM LangChain ang HuggingFace.

-Try to install all the packages to run the code
+## Try to install:
 ---pip install langchain-huggingface, huggingface_hub, transformers, accelerate, bitsandbytes, langchain, gradio

-Gradio is used for the interface
+## User Interface
+Gradio